 But also NO POLITICS!!!

 (You’re welcome, though I may get into that in a later post)

 The 2016 movie Ghostbusters is not a reboot.
 It’s a continuation of the previous two films, Ghostbusters and Ghostbusters II.

 The authorities already know about the existence of ghosts.

 They don’t deny the good work of the Ghostbusters, but do their best to make them look like frauds to prevent the public from panicing.
 (Seriously, I’m tired of that trope, as it overestimates the ease of brushing cataclysmic events off as nothing, and underestimates the resilience of people.
 But that’s a rant for another time, and has little to do with the quality of this film)

 In the original film, the Ghostbusters were freshly discovering all this, and the city only got involved when all hell broke loose.

 How does the city know about ghosts in this film?
 It doesn’t get addressed.
-It could be just a plot contrivance.

 The cameos, are not just cameos.

 Assuming that the authorities have covered up the existence of Ghosts, the existence of the original Ghostbusters would also have to have been swept from the public consciousness.
 And the previous Ghostbusters will have gone undercover (If working with the authorities) or underground (if they are hiding from the authorities)